Zui409/DHPSFU_simulation/README.md

 Instruction
 ------------
-1. Install Required Packages
-Ensure all required dependencies (MATLAB, Python, Fiji/ImageJ with GDSC SMLM, and optionally ThunderSTORM) are properly installed.
+Install Required Packages:Ensure all required dependencies (MATLAB, Python, Fiji/ImageJ with GDSC SMLM, and optionally ThunderSTORM) are properly installed.

 Step 1: Simulate DH-PSFs (MATLAB)
 Run the MATLAB script to generate DH-PSFs from a retrieved phase mask.
 This step will produce:#